 We are working round the clock, which is makingit tiring, both physically and mentally.

 The following are some tips on how you can reducephysical strain on your body and take care of yourself.

 1) Sort out your setup

 Ensure your screen is directly in front of you, with the middle of your screen at eye level.

 Make sure your chair has back support.
 To liftyourself, you can use some cushions at the bottom and also at the back to situpright.
 Sitting upright is the best way to support your back.
 Be sure to sitback in a good chair that is upright and not reclined.

 Your laptop should be placed at a surface, whichis parallel to your head.
 This will support your neck and not cause back andneck strain.

 Have your keyboard level, right in front of you,with your elbows by your side and at 90 degrees, ideally with wrists supportedtoo.

 Proper Feet Placement

-Make sure your feet are also flat on the floor in
+Make sure your feet are also flat on the floor infront of you.